Warrior Nun Areala

 Warrior Nun Areala is a manga-style American comic book character created by Ben Dunn and published by Antarctic Press, first appearing in Ninja High School #37 in March 1993 as Shanna Masters.

-The story later revolves around 'Sister' Shannon Masters, a member of the Order of the Cruciform Sword, a fictional military order of Warrior Nuns and Magic Priests in the service of the Catholic Church.
+The story later revolves around Sister Shannon Masters, a member of the Order of the Cruciform Sword, a fictional military order of Warrior Nuns and Magic Priests in the service of the Catholic Church.
 In the comic, the order was created in 1066, when a Valkyrie named Auria renounced her pagan ways and turned to Jesus Christ for salvation.
 Ever since then, Auria, now Areala, has chosen an avatar in every generation to carry on the mission.
 In modern times, this mission has grown into a global organization in the service of the Catholic Church, with the current Areala, Sister Shannon Masters, the best and brightest of all.
 With her friends beside her, Sister Shannon has led the forces of good against those of evil, ever serving the Lord with faith and humility.
 Appearing on and off for 20 years since her first appearance, Warrior Nun Areala is creator Ben Dunn's favorite character.

-Over a series of story lines, Sister Shannon Masters' cast, powers, and trappings have gradually expanded, creating an entire society within the Church.
-There has been some controversy regarding the character from both religious and non-religious people: from the former for appropriating Catholic imagery and from the latter for how the comic book unapologetically shows the Catholic Church as a force for good.
-While there have been other comic books featuring Christianity and superheroes using Christian imagery, Warrior Nun Areala is unique in that it is a mainstream, though independent comic that addresses the subject in significant detail.
+Over a series of storylines, Sister Shannon Masters' cast, powers, and trappings have gradually expanded, creating an entire society within the Church.
+There has been some controversy regarding the character of both religious and non-religious people: the former for appropriating Catholic imagery and the latter for how the comic book unapologetically shows the Catholic Church as a force for good.
+The franchise was expanded with a 2020–2022 television series and an in-development feature film trilogy continuation, both starring Alba Baptista.